rbind/cheap_shots/content/classes/NRES222.md

 [This is the syllabus][syllabus].

+## Statement on Diversity

+I want our classroom to be a safe and inclusive place for all.
+Every individual is valued, has the capability to succeed and has something to offer the class.
+While our class may only be a temporary solace from the fear, suffering or depression you may be facing in your day as a result of racism, homophobia, transphobia, sexism, legal/immigration status, political belief, or any other discrimination, know that I am always here for you.
+My door is always open.

 ## Setup

 Before the first week of class, you need to [install some software on your computer][computer-setup].
 If you want some help, watch these videos

 * [Introduction to RStudio](https://youtu.be/FNrCxTSzq6s)

 [syllabus]: /classes/NRES222/syllabus/
 [computer-setup]: /classes/NRES803/computer-setup/